steenhansen/type-czech/README.md

 a roman number on the server.
 Locally we get the "'16' is not a valid roman number", and since the server decides that this is a "400 Bad Request", TypeCzech warns us that the server never returns a valid answer with the "POST_serverGetSqrt E did not return within 3007 milliseconds" error message.

+The idea is to simulate a non-returning server crash.

 ![roman 16](read-mes/calc-16-as-roman.png)
 ![romanSqr(16)](read-mes/square-root-roman-16.png)

 <br>

-The server responds with the square root of 16 is in fact 4.
+The server responds with the square root of 16 is 4.

 ![roman 'xvi'](read-mes/calc-16-as-integer.png)
 ![integerSqr(16)](read-mes/square-root-integer-16.png)